ADC: All you need to know about antibody-drug conjugates

 Linker

 The non-cleavable linker is the binding agent between payload and antibody.
 Its stability is an important factor in the ADCs efficacy and has to be able to be maintained even in precarious conditions to make sure the cytotoxic agent can be delivered to the cancerous cells.
 At the same time it has to be able to release the payload once the antibody has bound to the cancer cell by disulfide reaction.
 The linker also needs to be able to release the payload once the antibody has bound to the cancer cell.
 This process often involves enzymatic activity, as certain linkers are designed to be cleaved by specific enzymes present within the cancer cells.
-4

 As soon as the mAb recognizes the potential threat, it targets the cancerous cell.
 For circulating ADCs to recognize it, the antigen should ideally be a surface or extracellular antigen, rather than an intracellular one.
 Then the peptide binds to the specific target antigen on the surface.
 Through this mechanism of action a reaction is triggered.
 The cancer cell receives the peptide signal and absorbs the antibody linked to the cytotoxic agent.
-After the internalization of the ADC, the cytotoxic agent initiates cell death.5 6
+After the internalization of the ADC, the cytotoxic agent initiates cell death. [[5]] [[6]]

+There are currently 14 ADC products for cancer treatments that have gained the FDA certificate.
 Due to new possibilities through technological advancements, a rapidly growing number of ADCs is currently in preclinical development or in clinical trials and pharmacologic evaluations, waiting for their FDA (food and drug administration) approval.
 ADCs offer promising treatments for various types of cancer, including lung cancer, gastric cancer and breast cancer, by targeting tumor cells while minimizing damage to healthy cells.

 These novel therapies carry certain risks, such as potential side effects, including thrombocytopenia (low platelet count), which can impact blood clotting and overall patient safety.
 Nevertheless, ADCs represent a significant advancement in targeted cancer therapy, providing new avenues for more effective and safer treatment options.

 As ADCs are a relatively new class of drug, more approvals are expected in the near future.
-Below, you can find the names and producers of approved ADCs.
+Below, you can find the names and producers of approved ADCs:

 - Gemtuzumab ozogamicin (Pfizer/Wyeth)